Linear Reedy categories, quasi-hereditary algebras and model structures: Linear Reedy categories

 together with the relation $I=\{\beta\circ \alpha\}$.
 It is easy to see that the $k$--linear category $\C:=kQ_{I}$ (as in \S\ref{quivers}) is Reedy, where we associate to the objects of $\C$ (= vertices of $Q$) a degree function as labeled and the direct and inverse subcategories are as follows:

 By slightly abusing the notation we write again $I$ for the ideal of the algebra $kQ$ generated by the relation $\beta\circ \alpha$.
-It is well known that the finite dimensional algebra $A=KQ/I$ is quasi-hereditary, with heredity chain $A e_0A\subseteq A(e_0+e_1)A=A$ (notice here that the idempotent of lowest degree sits at the bottom of the filtration).
+The finite dimensional algebra $A=KQ/I$ is quasi-hereditary, with heredity chain $A e_0A\subseteq A(e_0+e_1)A=A$ (in the sense of~\cite{DR2}).
+Notice here that the idempotent of lowest degree sits at the bottom of the filtration.
 This indicates a possible connection between Reedy categories and quasi-hereditary algebras; we explore this in Section \ref{sec:QH}. \end{example}